serverlessworkflow/specification/specification.md

 * If `type` is `rest`, a combination of the function/service OpenAPI definition document URI and the particular service operation that needs to be invoked, separated by a '#'.
   For example `https://petstore.swagger.io/v2/swagger.json#getPetById`.
 * If `type` is `rpc`, a combination of the gRPC proto document URI and the particular service name and service method name that needs to be invoked, separated by a '#'.
 For example `file://myuserservice.proto#UserService#ListUsers`.
+* If `type` is `graphql`, a combination of the GraphQL schema definition URI and the particular service name and service method name that needs to be invoked, separated by a '#'.
+For example `file://myuserservice.proto#UserService#ListUsers`.
 * If `type` is `expression`, defines the expression syntax.
 Take a look at the [workflow expressions section](#Workflow-Expressions) for more information on this.